hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 <img src="../img/PCA_2sample_genes.png" width="600">

 For PCA analysis, the first step is taking this plot and drawing a line through the data in the direction representing the most variation.
 In this example, the most variation is along the diagonal.
-That is, the **maximum variation in the data** is between the two endpoints of this line. **This is called the first principal component, or PC1.**  The genes at the endpoints of this line (Gene B and Gene C) have the greatest influence on the direction of this line.
+That is, the **largest spread in the data** is between the two endpoints of this line. **This is called the first principal component, or PC1.**  The genes at the endpoints of this line (Gene B and Gene C) have the **greatest influence** on the direction of this line.

 After drawing this line and establishing the amount of influence per gene, **PCA will compute a per sample score**.
 The per sample PC1 score is computed by taking the product of the influence and the normalized read count and summing across all genes.
 We could draw another line through the data representing the second most amount of variation in the data (PC2) and compute scores, followed by a third line and so on until you hit the total number of samples in your dataset.